nitromove/assignment2/README.md

 # Deployment of Vagrant ubuntu cluster with lamp stack.
 **Documentation**

 The objective of this project is to automate the deployment of two Ubuntu virtual machines, 'Master' and 'Slave,' with an integrated LAMP (Linux, Apache, MySQL, PHP) stack.
 The deployment is orchestrated using Vagrant.
-This document provides an overview of the Vagrant project structure and key provisioning details.
+This document provides an overview of the Vagrant project structure, how to run locally and key provisioning details.

 **Master node configuration**